elben/elben.github.io/site/blog/2015-06-26-the-universal-data-structure.markdown

 I usually try to avoid the rigorous thinking type of articles because why should we water down good analogies with rigor?
 Why spend hours working through difficult exercises when I can just show you a comic of a caterpillar eating a spider to describe some abstract concept?
 Let’s all admit that most of the time, the caterpillar analogies are sufficient, and we render LaTeX only to play Mathematician.

-But I’m going to risk some academic stuff because I think it's important enough to delve into the theory.
-And for once, it's not too much work.
+But I’m going to risk some academic stuff because I think it’s important enough to delve into the theory.
+And for once, its not too much work.
 It’s a proof for the common programmer, not just those ivy tower theorists.

 The proof is so easy it’s a snore.